Paithrukam: Plot

-One evening, while returning home, Somadathan finds Gayathri lighting a lamp for the idols at a cleaned up shrine, which infuriates him.
+One evening, while returning home, Somadathan finds Gayathri lighting a lamp for the idols at a cleaned-up shrine, which infuriates him.
 She tries to justify her rationale and make him change his mind.
 But he stubbornly tells her that to stay with him, she needs to follow his principles.
-Gayathri storms out the house and arrives at Somayaji's house.
-Somadathan's mother welcomes her and performs special pujas for her, because she is pregnant for third time.
+Gayathri storms out of the house and arrives at Somayaji's house.
+Somadathan's mother welcomes her and performs special pujas for her because she is pregnant for the third time.
 She then gives birth to a boy.
-Somadathan argues with Somayaji that he should not be brought up as a Brahmin and no vedic rituals should be conducted for him.
+Somadathan argues with Somayaji that he should not be brought up as a Brahmin and no Vedic rituals should be conducted for him.

-In the meantime, a group of people arrive at Somayaji house to perform an Athirathram, in order to please Lord Indra and make it rain.
-Athirathram is the highest form of yagas, according to Vedas and if performed perfectly, it will result in heavy rain.
-The stage is set and all preparations are on full swing.
-A group of atheists under the leadership of Somadathan decides to oppose it, exposing the meaningless of such rituals.
-He challenges Somayaji and asks him if no heavy rains fall, will he give up Vedas and accepts atheism, to which Somayaji agrees.
-But he also put forward another question to Dathan that if it rains, will he be ready to follow his father's way, to which Dathan agrees.
-On the last day of Athirathram, it rain severely and Dathan accepts defeat.
+In the meantime, a group of people arrives at Somayaji's house to perform an Athirathram, to please Lord Indra and for rain.
+Athirathram is the highest form of yaga, according to Vedas, and if performed perfectly, it will result in heavy rain.
+The stage is set and all preparations are in full swing.
+A group of atheists under the leadership of Somadathan decides to oppose it, exposing the meaninglessness of such rituals.
+He challenges Somayaji and asks him if no heavy rains fall, will he give up Vedas and accept atheism, to which Somayaji agrees.
+But he also puts forward another question to Dathan if it rains, will he be ready to follow his father's way, to which Dathan agrees.
+On the last day of Athirathram, it rains severely, and Dathan accepts defeat.
 Somyaji arrives at home and continues his meditation in his home's inner altar, and as an oblation sacrifices his life to the fire.
 Somadathan then takes up his father's path and becomes the next priest of the family.